azubala/azubala.github.io/hugo/content/projects/aac_player.md

 ### Overview

 Fully featured player for audio streams encoded with AAC+.
-Framework provide mechanism for bufferning the stream and playback control.
+Framework provide mechanism for buffering the stream and playback control.
 Library packaged in the way the systems frameworks are.

 ### Technical details

-Inegrated Custom AAC+ decoder written in C, which delivered raw encoded audio samples, the iOS library was responsible for feeding raw data into cyclic `CoreAudio` buffers.
+Integrated Custom AAC+ decoder written in C, which delivered raw encoded audio samples, the iOS library was responsible for feeding raw data into cyclic `CoreAudio` buffers.

 ---
 <sup>